shiboe/Tranquilize/README.md

 Features added in each version are documented here.
 Versions follow a modified semver, with a major.minor.patch structure.
 Patch is omitted from this changelog as it is simply used to iterate game versions.

+### v2.5

+- Fix new bug with announcements, where you announce on every hunter's tranq shot.

 ### v2.4

 - Add /tranqdebug command to help live diagnose remaining UI issues in raid.